The Co-parenting pathway

 who is the co-parenting pathway for?

-You are separating and want to protect your children from conflict
+You are separating and want to do it well, with your children's wellbeing at the centre

-You are already in legal proceedings but want a better outcome for your family
+You are already in legal proceedings and want the best outcome for your family

 How it works

-Every family is different.
-The Co-Parenting Pathway gives you a clear framework while remaining flexible enough to work around your circumstances.
-Here is what a typical pathway looks like:
+Every family is different, and the Co-Parenting Pathway gives you a clear framework while remaining flexible enough to work around your circumstances.

 -